swiftly-solution/documentation/docgen/output/events/gameevents/onplayerdisconnect.md

 ---

 # OnPlayerDisconnect
-This event is triggered when a client was disconnected
+This event is triggered when player_disconnect is triggered.
 ::: tabs
 @tab Lua
 ```lua